 Get stuck into the Museum Quarter

 How could we list things to do in central Amsterdam without insisting you hot foot it straight to the Museum Quarter.
 This small area is crammed with some of the most impressive art collections in the world, from old to modern masters by way of the Rijksmuseum, Van Gogh and Stedelijk museums.
-Armed with the I amsterdam City Card, you’ll have access to all this and heaps more.
+Armed with the I amsterdam City Card, you’ll have access to Rijksmuseum, Stedelijk, and more than 70 other museums across Amsterdam.
 If you’re a real culture vulture, keep up with our seasonal exhibition guide to see which shows coincide with your trip.

 There is so much outstanding architecture in Centrum, the oldest part of Amsterdam, the main challenge is not bumping into people as you’re walking around and gawping up at things.
 Take your time to appreciate all the beautiful hidden details from elegant canal house façades with gable stones to quirky statues, monuments, and narrow steegjes (passages).
 The city’s cherished secret gardens - sometimes hidden behind the doors of unique museums - offer a welcome retreat from a day of sightseeing.